MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-the-yammer-embed-widget-to-a-sharepoint-page.md

         - **User**: All conversations that include messages from the specified user.

-        - **Open Graph**: Use this to show all conversations about a specific object such as a file or folder or image.
+        - **Open Graph**: Use this to show all conversations about a specific OpenGraph object such as a file or folder or image.
 It can also be used to embed a **Like** or **Follow** button on the page.
-For information about inserting these buttoons, see  [Embed](https://go.microsoft.com/fwlink/p/?LinkId=507501) in the [Yammer Developer Center](https://go.microsoft.com/fwlink/p/?LinkId=507502).
+For information about inserting these buttons, see  [Embed](https://go.microsoft.com/fwlink/p/?LinkId=507501) in the [Yammer Developer Center](https://go.microsoft.com/fwlink/p/?LinkId=507502).

     - **Feed ID**: The ID you identified in Step 2 above for the specific Yammer group, topic, or user.
 This should be left blank if you select **My Feed** as the feed type.